kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/multitenancy.md

 <aside class="note warning">
 <h1> Warning </h1>
 The ability to set credentials using environment variables has been removed.
-Instead, use <code class="hjls">AzureClusterIdentity</code> as described in the <a href="identities.html">identities</a> documentation.
+Instead, use <code class="hjls">AzureClusterIdentity</code> as described in the identities documentation.
 </aside>

 <aside class="note warning">